jboyce1/SocPsy/index.md

 </div>

  <div style="text-align: center;">
-If you get through this course you will have edited the world.
+<h2>If you get through this course you will have edited the world.</h2>
 </div>
 <p>Notice and recognize somebody daily by submitting this form:</p>